-- Practical resources are located in the cupboard next to the KS2 boy's toilets. - Commando Joe's box is located in the KS2 hall. - Each year group unit has a range of age appropriate resources saved in each lesson folder on the network. - Both Key Stage 1 and Key Stage 2 school libraries have large sections relating to PSHEE/Health and Relationships Education. - Every classroom is equipped with an interactive whiteboard for use with relevant software. - Any resource issues/ needs are to be shared with the Subject Leader in a timely manner.
+- Practical resources are located in the cupboard next to the KS2 boy's toilets. - Each year group unit has a range of age appropriate resources saved in each lesson folder on the network. - Both Key Stage 1 and Key Stage 2 school libraries have large sections relating to PSHEE/Health and Relationships Education. - Every classroom is equipped with an interactive whiteboard for use with relevant software. - Any resource issues/ needs are to be shared with the Subject Leader in a timely manner.